Deanfost/journal/README.md

 # journal
 A simple journalling REST API.
 Uses a Postgres container with Sequelize ORM.
-Endpoints are secured using JWT.
+Endpoints are secured using JWT tokens (which do not expire, or support any sort of revoking mechanism).

 ## API Docs
 This server hosts API docs, courtesy of Swagger UI and Swagger-JSDoc.
 To access the documentation, start the server and go to [localhost:5050/docs](http://localhost:5050/docs).